Courses/Events

 Course Fee:

-• Attire is business casual; appropriate for lab that can easily allow you to move and provide exposure to back, trunk or extremities
+• In person course attire is business casual; appropriate for lab that can easily allow you to move and provide exposure to back, trunk or extremities

-• Read the textbook, HUMAN EXTREMITIES: Mechanical Diagnosis and Therapy.
-In Canada, you can purchase this text through The Physio Store.
+• The full textbook, HUMAN EXTREMITIES: Mechanical Diagnosis and Therapy, can be purchased through The Physio Store.

 Upcoming Advanced Extremities Schedule